 When dealing with these ad agencies, let them know that your minimum price is six figures a year because they should have no problem getting big contracts for you.
 They’ll probably try to white label your service, which you should be okay with as they will be driving you revenue and eliminating a lot of the hassle by dealing with your clients on your behalf.

 Never stop giving

-The last, but not least, piece of advice I want to give you is to never stop giving.
-One of the major ways I grew the SEO agency is by helping people for free.
-When I first started, people helped me for free, so I would try to pay it forward by doing the same thing.
+The last, but not least, piece of advice we want to give you is to never stop giving.
+One of the major ways we grew the SEO agency is by helping people for free.
+When we first started, people helped me for free, so we would try to pay it forward by doing the same thing.

-Even to this date, I try to respond to every email I get and respond to every comment on this blog.
-Whatever I can do to help people out, as long as it doesn’t break my bank, I do it.
-Why?… Because I really care about you, just like people cared to help me out when I was a kid starting my first venture.
+Even to this date, we try to respond to every email we get and respond to every comment on this blog.
+Whatever we can do to help people out, as long as it doesn’t break our bank, we do it.
+Why?… Because we really care about you, just like people cared to help us out when we were kids starting our first ventures.

 You will earn a lot of karma points, and you’ll notice that people will start saying great things about you to other businesses or people, which eventually will get you more business.
 But the key is to not expect anything in return when helping people.

 Now lets discuss the 9 components that every SEO Team should have in order to be effective…

 The 9 Components of an Effective SEO Team